Cray-HPE/docs-csm/install/README.md

 with various health checks before operational tasks or other product installs (such as Slingshot) can commence.

+Introduced in CSM 1.2, a major feature of CSM is the Bifurcated CAN (BICAN).
+The BICAN is designed to separate administrative network traffic from user network traffic.
+More information can be found on the [BICAN summary page](../operations/network/management_network/bican_technical_summary.md).
+Review the BICAN summary before continuing with the CSM install.

+Detailed BICAN documentation can be found on the [BICAN technical details](../operations/network/management_network/bican_technical_details.md) page.

 ## Topics

 The topics in this chapter need to be done as part of an ordered procedure so are